nxmyoz/nautical-overlay/README.md

 Simply put: if the safety of yourself, your crew and guests is important to you - as it always should be as a skipper - you will seek to mitigate the often found desolate condition.

-Why not make a robust solution?
+Why not make a robust solution yourself?

 ##
 This is an overlay for Gentoo of open source software useful to have on a (sailing)yacht.

 At this moment these are: